Hashimpura massacre

-On 21 March 2015, all 16 men accused in the Hashimpura massacre case of 1987 were acquitted by Tis Hazari Court due to insufficient evidence.
+On 21 March 2015, all 16 men accused in the Hashimpura massacre case of 1987 were acquitted by Delhi High Court due to insufficient evidence.
 The Court emphasized that the survivors could not recognize any of the accused PAC personnel.
-On 31 October 2018, the Delhi High Court convicted the 16 personnel of the PAC and sentenced them to life imprisonment, overturning the trial court's verdict.
+On 31 October 2018, the Delhi High Court convicted the 16 men and sentenced them to life imprisonment, overturning the trial court's verdict.

 The incident

-After communal riots had taken over Meerut in April 1987, in a communally charged atmosphere; PAC was called in, but was withdrawn as the riots subsided.
+After communal riots began in Meerut in April 1987, in a communally charged atmosphere, the Provincial Armed Constabulary (PAC) was called in, but was withdrawn as the riots subsided.
 However, violence erupted again around 19 May, when 10 people were killed as arson escalated, thus the Army was called out to stage a flag march.
 Seven companies of CRPF reached the city during the day, while 30 companies of PAC were being rushed in and an indefinite curfew was declared.
 The following day, mobs burned down Gulmarg cinema hall, and as the death toll rose to 22, plus 75 injured, shoot-at-sight orders were issued on 20 May 1987.

 On the night of 22 May 1987, 19 PAC personnel, under platoon commander Surinder Pal Singh, rounded up Muslims in the Hashimpur mohalla in Meerut.
 The old and the children were later separated and let go.
 They reportedly took about 40–45 of them, mostly day wage labourers and weavers, in a truck to the Upper Ganga canal in Murad Nagar, Ghaziabad district instead of taking them to the police station.
 Here some were shot, one by one, and thrown into the canal.
 A bullet also injured one of the PAC constables.
 After some were killed, the headlights of passing vehicles made PAC personnel flee the spot with those alive.
 Four of those shot escaped by pretending to be dead and then swimming away.
 One of them filed a first information report (FIR) at the Murad Nagar Police Station.

 The remaining men were taken in the truck to the Hindon River Canal near Makanpur village in Ghaziabad, shot and their bodies thrown into the canal.
 Here again, two of the people who were shot at, survived and lodged an FIR at the Link Road Police Station.